 Hydration is an essential part of life.
 Let’s create healthy habits at the workplace and just about everywhere we go.
 Everyone can always use a friendly reminder to stay hydrated.
 We have a HUGE selection of beverages, for all taste buds.
 Take a look and stock up on beverages now!

 Ethan is an avid follower of sports and music, appreciates the small things in life, and believes pizza is always the answer.
-Studied Creative Advertising at Virginia Commonwealth University, his passion for marketing and design stay true to him everyday.
+Having studied Creative Advertising, his passion for marketing and design stay true to him everyday.
 Pass him a shovel, because he can dig it.